 Since their formation, the CCT’s have conducted operations with SOTG, participated in several joint exercises with allied nations and recently in late 2019 early 2020, assisted in humanitarian operations within Australia as part of the ADF efforts to combat the devastating bushfires that swept large tracts of the east coast of Australia over the summer months.

 Beret & Insignia

-Once qualified, Combat Controllers are awarded a distinctive Combat Controller Team insignia which is worn both as a qualification badge and also on their beret.
+Once qualified, Combat Controllers are awarded a distinctive Combat Controller Team insignia which is worn as a qualification badge and (a variation) also on their beret.
 The badge (NSN 8455-66-162-5061) consists of a Fairbairn-Sykes commando dagger on a winged shield.
 The dagger represents the close link combat controllers share with the special forces they support.
 The shield symbolises the protection of ground forces, from harm during combat operations and the wings represent the air-power integration role of the combat controller.